prabhat152/Probability_Of_Default/README.md

-I want to create a training to fresh grads joining the departments.
-I initially developed the prompts iteratively and later I also tried as a consolidated prompt.

-**_Initial Iterative Prompts_**
+# The purpose of this project

+ To create a beginner level demo for Probability_of_Default model using GenAI.

+## Process

+Initially the prompts were developed iteratively.
+Later consolidated prompt was created to assess the response behaviour of GenAI.

+## Iterative development of Prompts

-_**p**rompt 1_ - Create python notebook pd.ipynb that include,
+**_prompt 1_** - Create python notebook pd.ipynb that include,

 -statistical model to calculate probability of default for retail mortgage customers.
 -generate synthetic data that I can use to run above model